 What will the Apple iPhone (2019) look like?

 There's a growing expectation that 2019's big Android flagship trend is going to be punch-hole screen cutouts for front-facing cameras, rather than larger notches.
-That's what we expect from Samsung's Galaxy S10.
+That's what we got with Samsung's Galaxy S10 and the Honor View 20.
 One leaker says that Apple won't be going that route – not this year, at least.

 That's according to Ice Universe, a noted leaker with a proven track record, who suggests that Apple will keep the familiar iPhone XS notch in 2019… but opt for a hole in the display in 2020.
 If true, then it seems fair to assume that 2019 will be another revision year, and 2020 will see the next major shift in iPhone design.